GALLIFORD TRY CONSTRUCTION LIMITED

 Maximum contractual payment period agreed

-The maximum contractual payment period is 60 days after the end of the month the invoice is received
+The maximum contractual payment period is 45 days after the invoice is received

 Any other information about payment terms